AbhijitSarode/FunWith-Web/README.md

 ![Drum Kit][P3]

 ### [Project 4: Guess The Color](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/4%20Guess%20The%20Color)
-Guess The Color is an interactive game where you have to select the right RGB color which are randomly generated.
+Guess The Color is an interactive game where you select the right RGB color which is randomly generated.
 This game comprises of two level 'Easy' & 'Hard'.
 This project utilizes DOM manipulations

 ![Guess The Color][P4]